The Reynolds Pamphlet (song): Synopsis

 The song refers to a 95-page document written by Alexander Hamilton, former Secretary of the Treasury, to defend his name in the wake of a sex scandal.
 Hamilton does so to protect himself from a major political threat, as Thomas Jefferson, James Madison and Aaron Burr are made aware by Hamilton of his adulterous actions after they accused him of speculation and misappropriation of Treasury funds.
 He then publishes the document to the public, proving that he did not abuse his Cabinet position for financial gain, but had been instead victim of blackmail by James Reynolds for his one-year affair with Reynolds's wife Maria Reynolds.
+Jefferson celebrates the news, as Hamilton's career has been sullied, which is a boon for the Democratic-Republican Party.
 The document causes Angelica Schuyler to return from London to support her sister, Hamilton's wife Eliza.
-She then asks Hamilton angrily if he is satisfied, while Jefferson remarks on how he will never be President as his career has been sullied, which is a boon for the Democratic-Republican Party ("that's one less thing to worry about").
-The song concludes with all of the characters expressing sympathy for Hamilton's wife.
+Hamilton turns to Angelica for support, but she angrily rebukes him.
+The song concludes with all of the characters expressing sympathy for Eliza.